camkol/counter-redux/README.md

 ### What I learned

-This was a class project to learn about useState.
-I finally truly understand it now.
+This was a class project to learn core concepts of Redux.

 ### Continued development